Greek deal boosts euro, oil; stocks edge up

 News that Greek leaders had clinched a long-stalled deal just hours before a key meeting with the country's financial backers encouraged investors to take on some risk, driving down prices of safe-haven U.S. Treasuries.

-Oil rallied more than 1 percent on the austerity agreement, which is crucial for Greece to receive a 130 billion euro ($172 billion) bailout from the European Union and the International Monetary Fund.
+Oil rallied more than 1 percent on the agreement, which is crucial for Greece to secure a 130 billion euro ($172 billion) bailout from the European Union and the International Monetary Fund.

 Still, investors wondered whether Greece's promises will be enough to secure the funds, as well as what contribution the European Central Bank will offer in the restructuring of Greek debt.